Indexing in Pydongo¶

 collection.use_index((index1, index2))

-This defines a compound index on (name ASC, email DESC)
+This defines a compound index on (name ASC, email DESC).

 π Supported Index Types¶